keberox/webdev-intermediate/README.md

 - You can ask any questions at any time

 ## Complete the following actions:
-- #1) Using Vanilla JavaScript or React to code ONE of the following components:
+- #1) Code ONE of the following components/functionality:
   - Counter with an INCREASE and DECREASE button
   - A LIKE button, that when clicked, removes the button and displays "You Liked this!"
 - #2) Create an HTML Layout with 3 columns